Violence against women in Pakistan: History

 In Pakistan, domestic violence is considered a private matter, as it occurs in the family.
-Spousal abuse is rarely considered a crime socially unless it takes an extreme form of murder or attempted murder.
+Spousal abuse is rarely considered a crime socially unless it takes the extreme form of murder or attempted murder.
 Various forms of domestic violence include physical, mental and emotional abuse.
-According to an estimate, approximately 70 to 90% of Pakistani women are subjected to domestic violence.
-Almost one in three married Pakistani women report facing physical violence from their husbands.
-Only 22% of women are formally reported to participate in the Pakistani workforce.
-Intimate partner violence is expensive, in terms of medical cost, and missed days of work.

 In the late 70s and 80's, Pakistan witnessed a regression of women's rights and laws were amended to reflect this discrimination.
 However, in the last 10–15 years, there has been some success in passing policies and laws to prevent practices such as early age marriages, honor killings, sexual harassment, domestic violence and rape.
 Many of these laws have been introduced by women parliamentarians in Pakistan.
-In a survey, 35% of women admitted in the hospitals reported being beaten by their husbands.
-At least two women were burned every day in domestic violence incidents.
-In 1998, 282 burn cases of women were reported in only one province.
-Out of the reported cases, 65% died of their injuries.

 According to Dr. Rukhsana Iftikhar and Dr. Maqbool Ahmad Awan in the Journal of Political Studies, "Pakistan is an agrarian state where the concept of personal ownership is very much common", with the two writing "Women are also considered personal properties in Pakistan".
 The two state that such violence persists due to religious and cultural norms within the country.
 Pakistani women are expected to maintain modesty while men are expected to project masculinity to keep honour among their families.
-Traditional views in Pakistan believe that if dishonour is not corrected, it may spread beyond singular incident and into the community.
+Traditional views in Pakistan believe that if dishonour is not corrected, it may spread beyond the singular incident and into the community.

 Acts of violence

 Poverty is one of the important causes for violence in Pakistan.
-In Pakistan, every third women is illiterate and 12 hence unaware about her rights.
+In Pakistan, every third women is illiterate and hence unaware about her rights.
 Increased level of education can create awareness and help them to speak up for their rights and bring change in their status.
-Some ancient traditions and customs which are still followed.
-This includes exchange marriages, marriage with Quran, Karo Kari, Honor killing, Dowry.
+Some ancient traditions and customs which are still followed include exchange marriages, marriage with Quran, Karo Kari, honor killing and dowry.